 While globally the appreciation for ecological agriculture is gaining popularity, yet the threats to biodiversity are appearing due to climate change with link to corporate agro-business and introduction of transgenic crops.
 This is a serious barriers and threat to the food systems, and the conditions of food production.
 Unless we have a strong example of alternative way of ecological food production it will be disastrous for all.
 A successful agricultural programme must succeed in the farmers' field and not in any enclosed project area.

 The technical knowledge, farmers own local langue, innovative climate adaptive local skills could play very effective role in the changing climatic situaiton, Women are the natural leaders in biodiversity-based agriculture.
 They will greatly contribute to the leadership and empowerment of women.
-In each and every development activity the design of the programme must ensure that it integrates and empowers women.
+In each and every development activity, the design of the programme must ensure that it integrates and empowers women.
 For example, ensuring the seed conservation and regeneration, poultry and livestock at the farming household level, harvesting of sweet and fresh water from rivers or rain, fuel wood collection, is impossible without explicit leadership of women and their knowledge.
 Women automatically become natural leaders of the sustainable agriculture and food sovereignty even in the changing climatic situaiton.

 Are there examples in which international cooperation effectively supported public access to information on climate change and human rights?
 What are the challenges in implementing UNFCCC Articles 4 (public access to information) and 6 (public awareness), and Paris Agreement Article 12 (public access to information), and other international instruments and processes that can support/contribute to international cooperation on access to information on climate change and human rights?